PaulDybala16/seminar/index.md

 The weekly seminar series is a venue for international scholars in risk management and actuarial science to discuss research advances and exchange ideas.
 Junior researchers are the most encouraged to present their on-going research work.
 Currently, participants from Canada, China, US, and Europe are included.

+## Student organizers
-## Student organizers: Yang Liu (Tsinghua University & University of Waterloo), Qiuqi Wang (University of Waterloo)
+Yang Liu (Tsinghua University & University of Waterloo), Qiuqi Wang (University of Waterloo)

+## Faculty mentor
-## Faculty mentor: Ruodu Wang (University of Waterloo)
+Ruodu Wang (University of Waterloo)

 ## Venue
 Zoom Link: